rampaa/JL/README.md

 ### How can I use JL with Magpie?
 Enable the "Preferences>Main Window>Always on top" option.
 This option will make sure that JL is the topmost window on every clipboard change.

-Optional: Give UI Access to JL.
+Optional: Grant UIAccess privilege to JL.
 This allows JL to be on top of Magpie even before any clipboard change occurs.
-See [UI Access](https://github.com/rampaa/JL/blob/master/Docs/UI%20Access.md) page for more details.
+See [Granting UIAccess privilege to JL](https://github.com/rampaa/JL/blob/master/Docs/UIAccess.md) page for more details.

 If you use JL v2.0.0+ and Magpie v0.11.0+ then you don't necessarily need to change the following settings.